Kenan Arnautovic, MD, PhD, FAANS, FACS

 With Dr. Kenan Arnautovic

-Professor Arnautovic is member of numerous neurosurgical associations in USA and around the World.
-He is Honorary Member of the Albanian Neurosurgical Society, Croatian Neurosurgical Society, Association of Neurosurgeons in Bosnia and Herzegovina and Serbian Neurosurgical Society.
+Dr. Arnautovic is member of numerous neurosurgical associations in the USA and around the World.
+He is both an honorary member and regular member of the Albanian Neurosurgical Society, Croatian Neurosurgical Society, and Association of Neurosurgeons in Bosnia and Herzegovina and an honorary member of Serbian Neurosurgical Society.
+Dr. Arnautovic also serves as the Chair of the Education and International Relations Committee of the Albanian Neurosurgical Society.

 Latest news